bbawj/note-vault/Notes/Transaction Management.md

 #### Limitations
 It requires all modified blocks to be kept in buffers until the transaction commits and the log records have been flushed.
 This increases the average number of buffers needed by transactions.
 ### Undo/Redo Logging
 Increase flexibility by maintaining more information on the log. <T,X,v,w> now stores both old and new values in the log.
+> [!Rule]
-Before modifying any DB element X, this log record must be written to the disk.
+Before modifying any DB element X, the log record must be written to the disk.

 ![](https://i.imgur.com/3BiSNNV.png)
 We can commit at any time after the <T,B,8,6> record has been written to the disk.
 Recovery process: